cleavr/cleaverdocs/content/guides/load-balancer.md

 When you add a site, Cleavr will automatically any required environment dependencies to run your app type.
 In our example case, Cleavr will install NodeJS on our servers.

-## Step 2: Set up Database in Cleavr
+## Step 2: Set Up Database In Cleavr

 In this step, we'll simply provision a server with Cleavr and then install a database server on it.